Medlar-with-Wesham: Governance

-The town is actively represented on Fylde Borough Council by councillors Alan Clayton and Linda Nulty, both Independent.
-The Lancashire County Council councillor is Stewart Jones.
+In the 2025 United Kingdom local elections Joshua Roberts of the Reform UK party was eelceted as the Lancashire County Council councillor for Fylde East.
+In the 2023 local elections the two Fylde Borough Council seats were won by Liz Bickerstaffe (Independent) and Jordan Ledger (Labour Party).

 The mayor is Cllr Linda Nulty and her deputy is Cllr Louise Walker.
 The town clerk is Angela Hunter and the other councillors are Stuart Harrison, Geoff Dixon, Peter Ball, Margaret Rawcliffe, Doug Nowell, Pete Desmond and Liz Bickerstaff.

 After a comprehensive questionnaire survey of all Wesham residents, a parish plan was published in November 2008.

 Urban development

 In recent years the town has seen three large housing developments: the first on greenfield land adjacent to the former Wesham Park Hospital (at which permission for 74 dwellings was granted only on appeal – "Alexandra Road"), the second with 208 houses on brownfield land at "Willow Fields" on part of the hospital site itself and a third with 109 houses at "Crossing Gates" on greenfield land between Fleetwood Road and Weeton Road.
-The building work at the Willow Fields site has yet to be completed.

-An application was made in 2008 for outline planning permission for a development of up to 264 houses on another greenfield site, adjacent to the Biological Heritage Site at Wesham Marsh, north of Mowbreck Lane.
-The application was made by land-owner Metacre, a company owned by Blackpool Tower owner Trevor Hemmings, and caused much controversy amongst many existing residents, being viewed as a real threat to the rural character of the town.
-A pressure group was formed, several well-attended public meetings were held and a petition signed by over 90% of households was delivered.
-A Landscape Character Assessment was carried out by the Lancashire branch of CPRE and an ecological survey revealed the presence of the Natterjack Toad and the Great Crested Newt.

-At the public meeting of the Fylde Borough Council Development Control Committee on 17 March 2010, the plan was unanimously rejected.
-In May 2010 the developer appealed against the decision, bringing the proposal before the Government Planning Inspector.
-The matter was the subject of a public inquiry which ran between 14 and 22 September 2010 at the United Reformed Church at Lytham St Annes.
-The appellant was represented by high-profile barrister Roger Lancaster.
-On 23 March 2011, it was announced that the appeal should be dismissed and planning permission refused.